DeepStateMap.Live: Media attention and use

 The top military commander in Ukraine, Oleksandr Syrskyi, has commented positively on the map's display threats to Ukrainian positions.

 The map's use of open-source intelligence in the Russian invasion of Ukraine, as opposed to relying solely on military reports and on-the-ground journalism, has made it so information from the frontline can be relayed to the public as soon as Deep State UA sees fit.
-These near-instant updates in frontline information have made the map a staple for many Ukrainians, especially civilians and soldiers near the frontline, and was likewise referred to as "the go-to map in Ukraine" by military expert at the Foreign Policy Research Institute, Rob Lee.
-Information produced by Deep State UA has also been cited by various news media, including the Ukrainian TV news channel 24 Kanal, the British news broadcaster BBC News, the Ukrainian English-language online newspaper Euromaidan Press, the American business magazine Forbes, the American think tank Foreign Policy Research Institute, the Ukrainian online newspaper Ukrainska Pravda, and the Polish Russian-language television network Vot Tak.
+These near-instant updates in frontline information have made the map a staple for many Ukrainians, especially civilians and soldiers near the frontline.
+Likewise, the map has been referred to as "the undisputed leader [and] one of the most trusted sources" of those mapping the war by The Kyiv Independent, and "the go-to map in Ukraine" by military expert at the Foreign Policy Research Institute, Rob Lee.

+Information produced by Deep State UA has also been cited by various media, including the Ukrainian TV news channel 24 Kanal, the British news broadcaster BBC News, the Ukrainian English-language online newspaper Euromaidan Press, the American business magazine Forbes, the American think tank Foreign Policy Research Institute, the Ukrainian online newspaper Ukrainska Pravda, and the Polish Russian-language television network Vot Tak.
+On November 25, 2025, the prediction platform Polymarket also briefly used the map as an overlay to their own "Polyglobe", which allows users to place bets on various global conflicts with visualization of where they were taking place.
+The following day, Deep State UA made a formal complaint on X stating their use of the map was unauthorized, and the overlay was removed shortly after.

 The map has been cited by Ukrainian officials, including associate professor at the Kyiv School of Economics, Maksym Obrizan, mayor of Dnipropetrovsk Oblast town Mezhova, Volodymyr Zrazhevsky, adviser of the Office of the President of Ukraine, Oleksii Arestovych, the Minister of Defense of Ukraine, Oleksii Reznikov, and the Commander-in-Chief of the Armed Forces of Ukraine, Oleksandr Syrskyi.

-News articles about the map itself or interviews with its creators have been notably conducted by the Ministry of Defence of Ukraine, the Ukrainian Territorial Defense Forces, 24 Kanal, Lrytas.lt, Radio Free Europe/Radio Liberty, Suspilne, The New York Times, and the Ukrainian Independent Information Agency.
+News articles about the map itself or interviews with its creators have been notably conducted by the Ministry of Defence of Ukraine, the Ukrainian Territorial Defense Forces, 24 Kanal, Kyiv Independent, Lrytas.lt, Radio Free Europe/Radio Liberty, Suspilne, The New York Times, and the Ukrainian Independent Information Agency.